Skip to main content

 The department of Heath advise that asbestos was used in Western Australia up until 1987 on their Asbestos webpage.

-If you have Asbestos which needs to be disposed of:
+If you have Asbestos that needs to be disposed of:

 Double wrap in heavy plastic and tape with duct tape and take to: – Tamala Park Waste Disposal (Operated by Mindarie Regional Council 9306 6303) on Sundays only.

-Home renovator can take 165k’s free and repeat five times.
-Must be able to carry from trailer (2 men) and walk load into skip bin.
+Home renovators can take 165k’s free and repeat five times.
+It must be of reasonable weight and dimensions to be carried from the trailer to the skip bin by two persons.
 No lifting equipment or assistance provided by TPWD.

 Red Hill Waste Management Facility 1094 Toodyay Rd, Redhill on any day 8-4PM (Sunday 10-4PM)